PrinsFrank/PrinsFrank.nl/_posts/2019-01-27-How-to-fix-our-time-system-pt2.md

 His proposal is considerably different than our current time system, but it lays the basis for the realization that dividing the world in 24 parts, as the days already were, would result in a uniform way worldwide to tell time.

-In his letter _“[Time Reckoning for the twentieth century”_ in _“the annual report of the board of regents of the Smithsonian institution (..) for the year ending Jun 30, 1886](https://ia801407.us.archive.org/1/items/annualreportofbo18861smit/annualreportofbo18861smit.pdf)"_ Sanford reflects on the scientific conference in the autumn of 1884 in Washington and the resulting unanimous adoption of the seven resolutions of time worldwide.
+In his letter _“[Time Reckoning for the twentieth century”_ in _“the annual report of the board of regents of the Smithsonian institution (..) for the year ending Jun 30, 1886](https://ia801407.us.archive.org/1/items/annualreportofbo18861smit/annualreportofbo18861smit.pdf){:target="_blank" rel="noreferrer noopener"}"_ Sanford reflects on the scientific conference in the autumn of 1884 in Washington and the resulting unanimous adoption of the seven resolutions of time worldwide.
 In this letter he explicitly talks about divisions in degrees:

 >“A spectator standing at the north pole would have neither east nor west; in whatever direction he might east his eyes he would look towards the south; (..)
 If from zero the horizon be divided into a series of ares of 15° each the whole circle around will consist of twenty-four divisions.” _-page 349-_